What are the other Names for this Condition? (Also known as/Synonyms)

 - Use of oral anti-malarial drug chloroquine and hydroxychloroquine (low-dose) has proven to be effective in removing excess buildup of porphyrins in liver.
 However, it takes a period of 6-12 months for the treatment to be effective

-- Use of suitable medications to treat HCV infection
+- Use of suitable medications to treat HCV infection if hepatitis C is present

 - Addressing vitamin and mineral deficiencies